will2849/Packet-Tracer-Projects/README.md

 - Statically assigned appropriate IP addresses to PCs.
 - Set default gateways as the last usable IP address within each subnet.
-- Configured VLANs on both switches (named Sales, Engineering, Security).
+- Configured VLANs on both switches (Sales, Engineering, Security).
 - Configured trunk links between both switches and also the router.
 - Configured all switchports connecting to end-user devices as access ports and assigned these to the relevant VLANs.
-- Three logical sub-interfaces were configured on the single physical interface connected to Router 1.
-This allowed traffic to be routed between the different VLANs.
+- Configured three logical sub-interfaces on the single physical interface connected to Router 1, allowing traffic to be routed between the different VLANs.
 - Verified connectivity by ensuring all PCs were able to ping each other.

  <br> <br> <br>

 ## DHCP Server Configuration

 This lab features the implementation of a centralized DHCP server to dynamically assign IP addresses to end user devices across three VLANs.
-Each VLAN belongs to a different subnet.

 The DHCP server was configured with three distinct IP address pools, each corresponding with a different VLAN/subnet.
 This setup facilitates dynamic IP address allocation to PCs throughout the network, eliminating the need for manual, static IP address configuration.